 Ready to see what Yosemite Falls looks like?
 Check out this incredible live view via webcam, courtesy of Yosemite Conservancy donors.

 If the Upper Yosemite Falls hike has you hooked on waterfalls, don’t fret.
-There are plenty more to check out, including Horsetail Fall and Bridalveil Fall, two of the most famous falls in Yosemite Mariposa County.
+There are plenty more to check out, including Bridalveil Fall, another of the most famous falls in Yosemite Mariposa County.

 Topographic map of the trail